erykpiast/tlc-finder/README.md

 # tlc-finder

-Find all existing three-letter codes
+Find all existing three-letter codes using Wikipedia.
+The script basically checks if there is existing page under `https://en.wikipedia.org/wiki/CODE` address.

 ![screenshot](screenshot.png)